-The Group tests annually whether goodwill has suffered any impairment, in accordance with the accounting policy stated in note 2.17.
+The Group tests annually whether goodwill has suffered any impairment, in accordance with the accounting policy stated in note 2.18.
 These calculations require the use of estimates.
 The recoverable amount of all CGUs has been determined based on value-in-use calculations.
 These calculations use post-tax cash flow projections based on financial budgets approved by management covering a five-year period.
-By adjusting the main estimates (growth rate and discount rates) by 1%, and also sensitizing some cashflow estimates, no impairment charge on goodwill arose in the year.
+Goodwill impairment charge of \$1.6 million arose in the year 2022.